 Keep your composition in warm tones and add some bright blue details.
 These tiny details will make your image come to life.

-My favorite example is this ‘Draw Your Home’ series I made.
+My favourite example is this ‘Draw Your Home’ series I made.

-My favorite example here is candlelight and smoke.
+My favourite example here is candlelight and smoke.
 The warm orange of a candle fire and cold misty blue of rising smoke create a natural contrast.

 And it makes your picture fascinating to look at.

-Don’t Use the Brightest shades of Orange and Blue
+Avoid Using the Brightest Shades of Orange and Blue